GeospatialKG/GraST/README.md

 pip install fastapi uvicorn staticfiles pygeohash geopandas pandas neo4j sqlalchemy geoalchemy2 psycopg2 gdal==3.8.4 numpy==1.26.4
 ```

-Please note that we recommend using the specified versions for GDAL (3.8.4) and numpy (1.26.4) to ensure compatibility.
+Please note that we recommend using the specified versions for GDAL (3.8.4) to ensure compatibility.

 If the installation of GDAL fails, you can manually download the appropriate wheel file from https://github.com/cgohlke/geospatial-wheels/releases and install it offline.
 For example: